 Connecticut (C)

 In recent years, Connecticut took two steps forward and one big step back in its commitment to recycling.
 While its bottle deposit increased to 10 cents effective January 2024 and the program now includes more beverages than it had previously, legislators also weakened the program.
 In 2023, they passed a measure to exclude two popular beverages altogether: spirit-based beverages and hard seltzers.
+More concerning is that the existence of the bottle redemption program has also faced legislative pushback.
+In January 2025, Representative Mark Anderson introduced a bill to get rid of the bottle redemption program altogether.
+Though widespread support from Connecticut residents remains strong.
 That leaves it with just an average grade when it comes to the effectiveness of its efforts.

 Massachusetts (C-)

 Passed nearly four decades ago, Massachusetts’ bottle bill has struggled to keep up with the times.
 Today, the bill applies to barely 42% of all beverage containers.
 It doesn’t cover flavored waters, energy drinks, iced teas, and many other beverages that didn’t exist when the bill was first enacted.
-As a result, Massachusetts has the lowest redemption rate of all states with bottle bills across the country.
-We know the state can do better.
-In 2024, we are working with partners and legislators to pass a much-needed bottle bill update so that the program covers more beverages and sets a 10-cent deposit.
+As a result, Massachusetts’ redemption rate dropped from 66% in 2013 to 36% in 2023.
+That’s the lowest redemption rate of all states with bottle bills.
+We know this state can do better.
+For years, CLF has been working with partners and legislators to pass a much-needed bottle bill update that raises the deposit from 5 to 10 cents and covers more beverages.

 Our state-by-state report card makes something clear: We can do better and have the momentum to do so.
 By supporting stronger bottle bills across New England, we can drastically slash trash and serve as a model for other states.
 Your support is vital.
 Join us by asking your legislators to pass a strong bottle bill in your state.